cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 The network is composed by a set $\Pi$ of nodes running the mempool protocol.
 The set $\Pi$ is dynamic, as nodes may join or leave (possibly by crashing) the network at any time.
-Nodes are not expected to know the fully extent of $\Pi$, which is only used for formalization purposes.
+Nodes are not expected to know the full extent of $\Pi$, which is only used for model purposes.

 The network is partially connected.
 This means that no node is expected to be (directly) connected to every other